 Q. What is the mission of National Hook-Up of Black Women:

-A. Our national agenda dedicates itself to improving the lives of women and their families through support of the arts, culture, health wellness, education, and human service programs.: Health Wellness, Domestic Violence and Literacy - Reading for Life NHBW, Inc. is currently serving 20 states and multiple cities throughout with our initiative and local needs programs that include culture, arts, education, health wellness, and human service programs.
+A. Our national agenda dedicates itself to improving the lives of women and their families through support of the arts, culture, health wellness, education, and social service programs.: Health Wellness, Domestic Violence and Literacy - Reading for Life NHBW, Inc. is currently serving 20 states and multiple cities throughout with our initiative and local needs programs that include culture, arts, education, health wellness, and human service programs.
 I salute the sisterhood, their families, friends, and community supporters for working together to serve women and their families.
 They have demonstrated that this is a family affair because of the way you have united for the betterment of all.
 It is your commitment to improving the lives of others that has helped to open the doors for countless opportunities to maximize our impact of services.

 Q. When do National Hook-Up of Black Women Atlanta Metro Chapter meet.

 Q. What are the colors of National Hook-Up of Black Women Inc.